-It’s a recycled material, which makes it a very good fit for those looking to lower their environmental impact and also still have places to put their stuff.
+Particle board is a recycled material, which makes it attractive to those looking to lower their environmental impact and also still have places to put their stuff.
 Of course, you could just opt to buy secondhand furniture instead, which is a much better way to reuse existing resources without creating more cheap and ultimately disposable trash.

 What is particle board used to make?